 I am a Lecturer (roughly equivalent to Assistant Professor) in Machine Learning at the University of Glasgow.
-My research focuses on building machines that understand the visual world with minimal supervision, learning aspects of its structure such as 3D geometry and decomposition into objects.
-This work lies at the intersection of machine learning, computer vision, and computer graphics.
-I also work on applications of machine learning and computer vision in the physical and life sciences.
+My research focuses on building machines that understand the visual world with minimal human input.
+More specifically I work on generative AI, probabilistic machine learning, and minimally-supervised approaches to 3D computer vision.
+I also have various projects applying these methods in the physical sciences and healthcare.
+My CV is available here.

-Prospective PhD students: I am currently accepting PhD students to supervise.
-There are studentships available for strong candidates.
-Please first check that your research interests align with mine (read this page; read some of my papers).
-If so, send me an email with your CV, transcripts and a short research proposal (2–3 pages) mentioning why you want to work in my group in particular, and what skills make you suited.
-Note that I expect students to produce at least two 'good' papers during their PhD (CVPR, NeurIPS, etc.).
-Applicants should have a strong background in coding and maths (e.g. probability, linear algebra).
+Prospective PhD students: I am currently accepting new PhD students.
+There are scholarships available for strong candidates.
+Please first check that your research interests align with mine (read some of the papers below!).
+If so, send me an email with your CV, transcripts and a short research proposal mentioning why you want to work in my group in particular.
+Applicants should have a strong background in coding and maths, including probability and linear algebra.

 I completed a BA in Mathematics at the University of Cambridge in 2009, followed by an MSc in Informatics at the University of Edinburgh in 2010.
 I then worked at Blackford Analysis for four years, on research and development for medical imaging applications.
 I completed my PhD in 2018 at the University of Edinburgh in the CALVIN group supervised by Vittorio Ferrari (see here for my thesis).
 I spent three years as a postdoc in the Computer Vision and Machine Learning Group of Christoph Lampert at ISTA, the Institute of Science and Technology Austria.
 Since January 2022, I hold the post of Lecturer in Machine Learning, in the School of Computing Science at the University of Glasgow.
 My 'official' (not-so-interesting) homepage is here.